 - A Song of Ice and Fire

 - Nobles and landed knights have access to the best training and equipment, making them typically some of the best fighters in the Seven Kingdoms.
 They'll always have guards at their keeps and will travel with men at arms for protection, even though most are almost surely better armed and trained than the men they command.
 However this is probably justified as safety in numbers - a single noble warrior, no matter how well trained and equipped and how personally skilled he is, would be vulnerable to getting Zerg Rushed by superior numbers of lesser opponents.
 Combat Pragmatism is also fully in effect, so getting caught off-guard is an obvious worry.

 - All Dothraki khals have a group of bloodriders who dedicate the rest of their lives to protecting him.
 Dothraki khals are typically the most badass fighter of the khalasar, so presumably the khal could kick his bloodriders' asses.

 - Another example comes with Melisandre, who didn't keep any fear of being attacked, but still had guards about her person to maintain an aura of importance, while thinking about "the trappings of power."

-- The Dresden Files also has the Archive, the living repository of all accumulated written knowledge with incredible magical power and the ability to destroy several millennia-old monsters while being limited to the power in the air around her.
+- The Archive, the living repository of all accumulated written knowledge with incredible magical power and the ability to destroy several millennia-old monsters while being limited to the power in the air around her.
 And her bodyguard, Kincaid.
 The Archive is a young girl and can't drive herself around.

 "My feet don't reach the pedals."